pjaudiomv/twilio-jukebox/README.md

 - **$baseURL**: The base URL where all music files and `jukebox.php` are located.
 - **$title**: The welcome message played to users when they call.
 - **$songs**: An associative array of available songs.
 Each entry has a key (digit) and a value containing the song file name and description.
+- **$voice**: The twilio txt to speech voice to use, see available choices [here](https://www.twilio.com/docs/voice/twiml/say/text-speech#available-voices-and-languages).